Note

 }

-Note This circuit breaker is illustrative.
+This circuit breaker is illustrative.
 For production, prefer libraries like Resilience4j for mature state handling and metrics support.

 public <T> T runWithRetry(Callable<T> task, int maxRetries, Duration retryDelay) throws Exception {